a film by Ran Slavin

 Associate producer: Merav Ktorza

-Produced by Plan B Productions in association with Nocturnal Rainbow Films
+Produced by Plan B Productions and Nocturnal Rainbow Films

-Cinematography: Ran Slavin, Maayan Blech, Yuri Gershberg, Neil Cohen
+Cinematography: Maayan Blech, Yuri Gershberg, Neil Cohen, Ran Slavin

 Cast: Mami Shimazaki, Yehezkel Lazarov, Yuval Robichek, Oleg Levin, Olga Kurkulina